 In the process of creating your paper, you have become a topic expert.
 Show the world your expertise.
 Demonstrate why the source was perfect for your audience, and for the central theme of the article or book.
 It also allows you to show how this work compares to others you’ve discussed.

 Before looking at the steps to creating an annotated bibliography, there are a few things to remember about formatting.

-- Annotated bibliographies don’t have specific guideline in the 8th edition MLA handbook for making quotes.
+- Annotated bibliographies don’t have specific guidelines in the 8th edition MLA handbook for making quotes.
 Therefore, if you need to include quotes, keep them short.